Statutes

 The members of the Board of Management shall elect from among themselves a President, one or more Vice-Presidents and, if necessary, a Treasurer.

 The Board of Management shall appoint a Secretary General of the Association, who may or may not be a member of the Board of Management and set a fixed term for the mandate of the Secretary General.
 The Board of Management may, at any time, without notice and at its sole discretion, revoke the appointment of the Secretary General.
+The resignation of the Secretary General must be noted by the Board of Management.

 The Secretary General shall not be an auditor of the Association.

-In case the Secretary General is not a member of the Board of management, the Secretary general may be invited to attend all or part of the Board’s Meetings without, however, having a right to vote.
+In case the Secretary General is not a member of the Board of management, the Secretary general may be invited to attend all or part of the Board’s meetings without, however, having a right to vote.
 The Secretary General shall be informed of every major decision taken by the Board of Management.

 In the interest of the continuity of the Association, the term of the mandate of the Secretary General shall not necessarily coincide with that of the Board of Management.